Crowdfunding Exclusivity and The Disneyland Mark Twain Steamboat

 But notice how different my childhood and college experiences were…

-One was awe and wonder.
-The other was just silly fun.
-And that is all we had come to expect from Disneyland.
+And that is all we had come to expect from Disneyland: just a fun time.
 We didn’t expect to have any more of those truly magical moments like when we were kids…

 Fastforward to Anaheim, CA, Spring 2012

-Well, late in the afternoon our group had separated.
+Late in the afternoon, our group had separated.
 One pair went off to watch “The Hall of Presidents” show, while the rest of us decided to ride the Mark Twain Steamboat while we waited for our Thunder Mountain Railroad Fast Pass time.

 We arrived shortly before the steamboat would drop off its passengers.
 There was a large crowd already waiting, so we drifted to the periphery and leaned our arms against the railing, waiting our turn.